Goodyear, Arizona: World War II

 Luke Field Auxiliary #6 (Goodyear Field) was built by the United States Army Air Forces in 1943.
 It served as a satellite airfield for Luke Army Air Field (AAF).
 According to the History of Luke AFB, this airfield boasted the most facilities.
 It had separate buildings for crew chiefs, operations, supply, barracks, pit latrine, crash truck shed, generator shed and a control tower.
 Luke AF Auxiliary #6 ceased operations by 1971.

 The property, which is in a state of complete abandonment, is owned by the State of Arizona, which has worked with developers on proposals for use.

 Modern history

 In January 1965, the Phoenix Trotting Park, a harness racing track, opened.
 The current Interstate 10 passes north of the site.
 As the region lacked major roads from Phoenix to Goodyear, there was not enough business and the track closed two years later.
 The park was demolished in 2017.

 The town became a city in 1985.
-In the same decade, the remaining 10000 acre of the original farmland was sold for future development.
+In 1987, the remaining 10000 acre of the original farmland was sold to Suncor Development, a subsidiary of AZP (later renamed Pinnacle West Capital), for future development.
 The Phoenix Goodyear Airport received its current name in 1986.